mkd-neo4j/uk-sanctions-list-unsctructured-to-neo4j/README.md

 **From**: "VLADIMIR VLADIMIROVICH ANANEV, DOB: 03/07/1987, associated with FANCY BEAR..."

 **To**: A queryable graph where you can ask:
-- "Who are all the Russian nationals connected to cyber organizations?"
+- "Who are all the Russian nationals under cyber sanctions?"
-- "What is the shortest path between two sanctioned entities?"
-- "Which addresses have multiple sanctioned individuals?"
+- "Which individuals were born in different countries than their nationality?"
+- "What sanctions regimes are these entities connected to?"
+- "Show me all organizations and their parent companies?"

 ## 🤝 Contributing